spavlekovsky/CAPP30239_FA22/week_03/README.md

-This subdirectory has code for building a bar chart of COVID cases as we did in class.
+This subdirectory has code for building a bar chart of COVID cases as we did in class and a bar chart of Chicago Public Library visits for homework.

 This subdirectory also contains some preliminary data files for my final project.
 At the moment I am thinking about looking at national transit data from the 2020 ACS estimates, perhaps compared with previous years.
 I looked at transit data in South Bend, IN during my internship this summer and would be interested in further investigations at a national level.
 I think this data will lend itself to both maps and to other visualizations comparing commutes across age, sex, and location.